University of Nottingham Malaysia

 *Students residing in Bangladesh, India, Nigeria and Pakistan are advised to submit their visa documents two (2) months ahead of the deadline mentioned above for any specific intake as the SEV application can take longer in the Malaysian Embassy/Mission in those countries.

-**Recently, Immigration Department of Malaysia has introduced e-VISA for some countries.
-This means you can apply visa via online however, please refer to nearest Malaysian Embassy/High Commissions/Consulate office to get more infomation.
-You may visit this website for further details: https://malaysiavisa.imi.gov.my/evisa/evisa.jsp
+**Recently, the Immigration Department of Malaysia has introduced an e-VISA application for some countries.
+This allows students to apply for their visa online, however students are advised to refer to their nearest Malaysian Embassy/ High Commission/Consulate offices to obtain more information.
+You may visit this website for further details.

-Below is the VAL application checklist.
-Failure to submit any of these documents may result in an incomplete application that cannot be processed.
+The following highlights the VAL application checklist.
+Failure to submit any of the following documents may result in an incomplete application that cannot be processed further.
+You are highly encouraged to regularly check your emails and respond to the visa team.

 All documents should be sent via email to Apply.Visa@nottingham.edu.my